smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Part II/readme.md

 ## Creating a Simple Numbers Table

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;At the heart of these puzzles a numbers table is ultimately involved in creating the solution.
-Numbers tables are much like calendar tables, and can be used to fill in gaps, create ranges and tallies, provide custom sorting, and allow you to create set based solutions over iterative solutions.
+Numbers tables are much like calendar tables and can be used to fill in gaps, create ranges and tallies, provide custom sorting, and allow you to create set-based solutions over iterative solutions.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A numbers tables can be created using recursion, and you will find that many of these puzzles can be solved using recursion for certain (if not all) aspects of the puzzle.